 A Ruckus is man's good friend, but a broke-a#s college student's best friend.

 The Ruckus has a very simple four-stroke engine, and, all in all, there is only so much that can be changed on the model to keep the same price point.
-I mean, just look at the pictures (I left out a few of the midyear models, but you get the point).
+I mean, just look at the pictures (I left out a few of the midyear models and the 2019 pic is above, but you get the point).
 They've all got almost the exact same engine, with color schemes often being the differentiating factor from model year to model year.
 So, if you're willing to pay a few hundred more dollars for a scooter with a particular color, then maybe the newer models are something you would be interested in.
 Otherwise, I would have to recommend getting an older, used one like my 2009 model.

 2009 Honda Ruckus